KyleErwin/cilib-tutorial/src/pages/intro/conventions.md

 After the initial introduction they will be written in normal font.

 - Program code, filenames, and file contents, are written in `monospace font`.
-- References to external resources are written as [hyperlinks][link-cilib].
+- References to external resources are written as [hyperlinks][cilib].
 - References to API documentation are written using a combination of hyperlinks and monospace font, for example: [`scala.Option`][scala.Option].

 Note that we do not distinguish between singular and plural forms.